hypersign-protocol/HIPs/HIPs/hip-10.md

 ## Use Cases

 The `did:hid` Method Specification is being designed to address a wide variety of use cases related to self-sovereign identity (SSI).
+Some of them are as follows:

 ### Web3 Reputation